Pettersson-dev/Security-architecture/README.md

 policies and weak password checks.

 ### Authorization
-* Implement authorization checks with user policies and hierarchy • Don’t rely on IDs sent from client.
+* Implement authorization checks with user policies and hierarchy.
+* Don’t rely on IDs sent from client.
 Use IDs stored in the session object instead.
 * Check authorization each time there is a client request to access database.